A team of scientists get best measure yet of why star formation stopped in galaxy clusters in the early universe

 The study was supported by grants from NSF and NASA.

 The Multi-Object Spectrograph for Infrared Exploration (MOSFIRE), gathers thousands of spectra from objects spanning a variety of distances, environments and physical conditions.
 What makes this huge, vacuum-cryogenic instrument unique is its ability to select up to 46 individual objects in the field of view and then record the infrared spectrum of all 46 objects simultaneously.
 When a new field is selected, a robotic mechanism inside the vacuum chamber reconfigures the distribution of tiny slits in the focal plane in under six minutes.
 Eight years in the making with First Light in 2012, MOSFIRE’s early performance results range from the discovery of ultra-cool, nearby sub stellar mass objects, to the detection of oxygen in young galaxies only two billion years after the Big Bang.
-MOSFIRE was made possible by funding provided by the National Science Foundation and astronomy benefactors Gordon and Betty Moore.
-It is currently the most in-demand instrument at Keck Observatory.
+MOSFIRE was made possible by funding provided by the National Science Foundation.

 ABOUT W. M. KECK OBSERVATORY